 My argument didn’t entirely convince Berganza.
 Some people can’t be saved, and when they’re going to be more trouble than they’re worth, you should cut your losses.
 The earlier the better.

 “He'll do as I say.
 He must, if he's to survive.
 This is the chance I need.
 The current Megarchon won't live half a decade longer.
-The Imperium hasn't been quickened.
-The heirs are ready to tear themselves apart.”
+None of the heir apparents have quickened the Imperium.
+They’re ready to tear each other apart.”

 A laughter like silver bells rang in my mind.